chakra-ui/chakra-ui/packages/popper/README.md

 ### Place the popper next to the reference

-You can place the popper next to the reference without margin or distancebetween them.
+You can place the popper next to the reference without margin or distance between them.
 Useful to create an autocomplete or typeahead feature.

 ```jsx